sebrauschert/OceanOmics-amplicon/README.md

 This repository comes with a `env` folder, which allows to set up three different `conda` environments

-- `datalad` environment, to track data and analysis
 - `renv` for a version controlled `R` environment including the `renv` package
 - `amplicon` for all utilities required, e.g. `cutadapt`and `seqkit`
 - `taxonkit` for taxonomy-related tasks